alm0ra/signal_backtester/README.md

 # Signal Backtester
- a small repo work with Backtesting Package only backtest input signals
+ a small repo work with Backtesting Package only backtest input signals . easiest way to backtest your generated signal

 ## Quick Start
 ### clone the project